 Set of 50 cones.
-Available in five colors and a multicolor pack.
-Comes with mesh carrying bag and stand.
+Available in single-color packs and multicolor packs.
+Durable built.
+Comes with a mesh carrying bag and stand.
 Speed and agility drill book included.
-Durable and won't break if stepped on.

 The cones may not always pop back to their original shape if they get stepped on.

 Set of 20 stackable cones with carrying strap that goes through the center.
-2-inch cones made of soft plastic.
-Designed to bend, rather than break.
+The 2-inch cones are made of soft plastic.
+Designed to bend and not break.
 Returns to its original shape after it has been hit or stepped on.

-These cones are lightweight and may blow around on windy days.
+Lightweight material may blow around on very windy days.

 Athletes — including soccer players — are always looking for the next best piece of equipment to uplevel their skills.
 Training can be just as competitive as in-game performance, so it’s important to have the right accessories to improve as a player.
 Soccer cones are convenient for any athlete to have, as they’re versatile and affordable.

 Soccer cones are used as field markers and ball platforms during practice sessions.
 These lightweight yet durable plastic cones hold up to indoor and outdoor use, so you can enjoy using them year-round for training.
 They’re available in a variety of colors, making it easy for players and coaches alike to see them in the field from a distance.
 Best of all, they’re inexpensive and come in sets between 10 and 50 pieces to suit your team’s ever-changing training needs.

 If you’re ready to pick up some budget-friendly training equipment, we’ve assembled a buying guide to help you find soccer cones for your teams.
 With a wealth of applications, you’ll wish you’d found them sooner — especially at these prices.

 Soccer coaches strategically place soccer cones in zigzag or figure-eight shapes to design dribbling practice courses.
 Players weave between cones to focus on possession and ball handling skills.
 The cones serve as markers, but they also stop the ball from rolling down the field if the player loses control.